-I have progressively evolved with technology and kept pace with its many changes.
-I was also put in charge of a mainframe in a bank and took charge of desktop publishing (DTP) there.
-I design and develop websites (for B2B, B2C, e-learning, content outreach and SEO), web and mobile apps (hybrid and native), social media and associated apps, custom databases for media and publicity, Perl and PHP scripting, and OS X consulting.
+I have gradually evolved with technology and kept up with its many changes.
+I was also put in charge of a mainframe in a bank, where I was responsible for desktop publishing (DTP).
+I design and develop websites (for B2B, B2C, e-learning, content delivery, and SEO), web and mobile applications (hybrid and native), social media and related applications, custom media and advertising databases, Perl and PHP scripting, and OS X consulting.

 I delivered a keynote at the Board of Commissioners of Currency Singapore (BCCS, Ministry of Finance) event to launch the website I developed for them in 1996.
-The website was cutting-edge at that time, showcasing Singapore currencies (dollars and coins), and various educational topics about the currencies.
+The site was state of the art at the time, showcasing Singapore’s currencies (dollars and coins) and various educational topics about the currencies.

-I have had experience developing fullstack web apps, mobile apps, social media apps, e-commerce, as well as Apple Mac-based databases and apps.
+I have experience developing full-stack web applications, mobile applications, social media applications, e-commerce, and Apple Mac-based databases and applications.

-I co-developed with an Australian colleague, the NetJanus™ email security appliance based on the BSD UNIX platform, in a small form factor.
-Our efforts started from a frustration with the growing problem of email spam and attachment malware in incoming email (especially in spoofed emails).
-We developed various test platform workstations and servers in portable lightweight hardware profiles, and tested this at our location on a leased circuit and a large media/publishing company in those early years.
-This project has been depreciated.
+Together with an Australian colleague, I developed the NetJanus™ email security appliance based on the BSD UNIX platform in a small form factor.
+Our efforts started out of frustration with the growing problem of email spam and attachment malware in incoming email (especially spoofed email).
+We developed various test platform workstations and servers in portable, lightweight hardware profiles and tested them in those early years at our location on a leased line and at a large media/publishing company.
+This project has been written off.

 Here’s a fun bit of history, on the tele, commenting on “browser wars”: